NielsLiisberg/IceBreak-Samples/README.md

 git -c http.sslVerify=false clone https://github.com/NielsLiisberg/IceBreak-Samples.git
 ```
 Note1: You have to ajust your path to use the YUM packages ( here git)

-Note2: If you have already installed the YUM in acs you can install git at the same prompt
+If you have already installed the YUM in ACS you can install git at the same prompt
 ```
 PATH=/QOpenSys/pkgs/bin:$PATH
 yum install git